holgstr/conftree/README.md

 using an arbitrary regression learner from the [100+ algorithms](https://www.tidymodels.org/find/parsnip/) available in `tidymodels`.
 Then, the data is split recursively using the robust conformal criterion.
-In this way, `conftree` is an extension the R2P algorithm from [Lee et al. (NeurIPS 2020)](https://proceedings.neurips.cc/paper/2020/hash/1819020b02e926785cf3be594d957696-Abstract.html).
+In this way, `conftree` extends the R2P algorithm of [Lee et al. (NeurIPS 2020)](https://proceedings.neurips.cc/paper/2020/hash/1819020b02e926785cf3be594d957696-Abstract.html).

 **Scope:**